 - A well-chosen gun will hold its value for a few years

-- It might be hard to get spare parts
+- You might find it tricky to get spare parts.

-- It’s worth thinking about because you might be offered something special
+- On the plus side you might be offered something special

-- But take an experienced Shot with you to check the gun out to see if it is safe (and worth the money)
+- Take an experienced Shot with you to check the gun out to see if it is safe (and worth the money)

 - Make sure the seller holds a certificate

 - Tell the police if you make a purchase